drvinceknight/unpeudemath/_posts/2015-06-25-on_testing_degeneracy_of_games.md

 \end{pmatrix}
 $$

-We see that if the first player plays their first row strategy and the second player their second column strategy then the first player gets a utility of 5 and the second player a utility of 6.
+We see that if the first player plays their third row strategy and the second player their second column strategy then the first player gets a utility of 6 and the second player a utility of 1.

 This can also be written as two separate matrices.
 A matrix \\(A\\) for Player 1 and \\(B\\) for Player 2.